astropy/astropy/docs/table/mixin_columns.rst

         length : int
             Length of the output column object
         metadata_conflicts : str ('warn'|'error'|'silent')
-            How to handle metadata conflicts.
+            How to handle metadata conflicts
         name : str
             Output column name

         Returns
         -------
         col : object
-            Empty version of this class consistent with ``cols``
+            New instance of this class consistent with ``cols``
         """

 Examples of this are found in the `~astropy.table.column.ColumnInfo` and